 Investors subscribing for shares where EIS or SEIS is expected, should therefore check that the shares issued are of a form which qualify.

 Do also ensure that the shares are paid for at the exact time of issue.
 The HMRC say that any time difference between issuing the shares and payment will disqualify the tax relief.

 What can you get back from the taxman?

 - This is for an individual's tax, not any company that you may own or were thinking of using to buy shares.

-- You have to invest at least £500 in a company in any one tax year.
-For that you’ll be able to claim back 30% of the cost of the shares, off your income tax liability for that same year.
+- There is no minimum amount that you have to invest and you’ll be able to claim back 30% of the cost of the shares, off your income tax liability for that same year.

 - Although you generally only get tax relief on the year you invest, there is a way of getting relief on your previous years tax bill by investing in the first 6 tax months of the year.
 It allows you to claim back half of the shares you have invested in that time, up to a maximum of £50,000 worth of shares.
 So you could claim back up to £15,000 (ie. 30%) from your previous years tax.
 You can’t carry forward any claims though into the next tax year.

 - You have got to hold on to the shares for 3 years, or you lose the tax benefits.